-Here is the infamous question, how do you get the VAR’s attention?
+Here is the infamous question, how do you get a partner's attention?

 With so many ISVs competing for their attention what do you do to stand out from the crowd?